 Get an early start in Rocky Mountain National Park to begin the backpacking portion of our trip.
-We’ll make the 4.3 mile journey to Finch Lake with a steep incline to get warmed up!
+We’ll make the 6 mile journey to Thunder Lake with a steep incline to get warmed up!
 Upon arrival, we’ll set up our basecamp for the next several days.
 We’ll cook a delicious camp dinner and tell ghost stories around the fire!

 Meals: B, L, D

-After a relaxing morning, we’ll slackpack 11.5 miles to Ozuel Lake.
+After a relaxing morning, we’ll slackpack to Lion Lake or Lake of the Winds.
 We will leave our tents and heavy gear at camp so we’re able to hike quickly and have plenty of time to enjoy our day splashing around in an incredible alpine lake!